This is the multi-page printable view of this section. Click here to print.

 2. How to Submit

-The SBOM file is submitted to SK Telecom’s business unit and security team representatives via email or a designated system.
+The SBOM file is submitted to SK Telecom’s business unit and security team representatives via email (or a channel designated by the representative).

 • Email subject: [SBOM Submission] SupplierName_ProjectName_Version